 There are plenty of ways to have stress-free Christmas without losing your sanity or your temper by slowing down and actually taking the time toe enjoy what is going on around us.

-Here are 9 ways to a stress-free Christmas and New Year…
+Here are 9 ways to Reduce Christmas Stress:

 It’s OK to say no. You don’t have to agree to every pre-Christmas catch up that comes your way .
 While it’s really lovely to see family and friends in the lead up to Christmas, it’s important to remember that they will still be there after the big day has passed.
 Sometimes a post-Christmas catch up can be even better because you tend to have more time to actually enjoy your time together instead of rushing from one gathering to the next.